-My friend of mine has the joy of having a fig tree at her disposal and was nice enough to share a couple small bags with me.
-Growing up in the north figs were not part of our yearly diet but since moving to the south we have fallen in love with their sweet juicy treat.
+A friend of mine has the joy of having a fig tree at her disposal and was nice enough to share a couple small bags of ripe figs with me.
+Growing up in the North figs were not part of our yearly diet, but since moving to the South we have fallen in love with this sweet juicy treat.

-I am very happy with the results and my daughter even tried to sneak a jar in her pocket the other day after she tried it.
-Couldn’t get my grandson to try it but I remember as a kid I didn’t like apple butter so I can appreciate his apprehension.
-He will learn as he gets older his taste buds will change, so at one point he will love fruit butters.
+I’m very happy with the results and my daughter even tried to sneak a jar in her pocket the other day after she tried it.
+Couldn’t get my grandson to try it, but I remember as a kid I didn’t like apple butter so I can appreciate his apprehension.
+He will learn, as he gets older, his taste buds will change, so at one point he will love fruit butters.

 Crockpot Fig Butter

 - 6 cups figs with stems removed

 - 3/ 4 cup sweet white wine or white grape juice

 - Add everything to a 2 quart crockpot and cook on high for 2 hours.

 - Using a large spoon or potato masher, mash figs until all whole figs are broken down.
 Crack the lid to let the steam escape and turn crockpot down to low and continue to cook for 6 – 8 hours.

 - Fill hot jars with butter, add lids (reusable canning lids) and hot water bath them for 10 minutes.

 The only problem with this recipe is it only made 4 – 8oz jelly jars and it will be long gone before winter even sets in.